NETWAYS/ansible-role-ca/README.md

 Some files are copied to the host you're running Ansible on.

+This role is tested with:

+* Rockylinux 8
+* Rockylinux 9
+* Ubuntu 22.04

 ## Requirements ##

 You need to have the Python library `cryptography` in version `>1.2.3` available. `PyOpenSSL` might also work, but is deprecated.
 Please note that different versions might have different requirements which ciphers to use.
 So watch your Playbook output and be ready to change `ca_openssl_cipher` if needed.